dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmStorePermissionServiceErrorCodePattern:

     dcmStorePermissionServiceErrorCodePattern_"
-    "Retrieve AE Title(s)",string,"AE Title associated with Network AE","
+    "Retrieve AE Title(s)",string,"Specifies Retrieve AE Titles associated with received DICOM objects.
+If absent, the Called AE Title of the receiving AE will be used.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmRetrieveAET:

     dcmRetrieveAET_"
-    "External Retrieve AE Destination",string,"AE Title of local C-STORE-SCP to be set as Move Destination in C-MOVE RQs forwarded to external retrieve AE.","
+    "External Retrieve AE Destination",string,"AE Title of local C-STORE-SCP to be set as Move Destination in C-MOVE RQs forwarded to external retrieve AE.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmExternalRetrieveAEDestination:

     dcmExternalRetrieveAEDestination_"